cafebazaar/bundle-signer/README.md

 # apk-signer

-apk-signer is a extended version of the Google apksigner project wwith 6 additional commands.
+apk-signer is a extended version of the Google apksigner project with 6 additional commands.